aliqajar/data_ingestion_pipeline/README.md

 # Weather System Pipeline

-Cursor and Claude 3.5 - Sonnet is used to write the code.
 A high-performance weather data ingestion and query system built with React (TypeScript), FastAPI, Kafka, PostgreSQL (TimescaleDB), and Redis.

 ## Quick Start